mpaluchowski/hugo-edge/README.md

 # Edge Hugo Theme

 Edge is a Hugo theme for personal cycling websites.
-Originally built for my own site at https://cycling.paluchowski.com
+Originally built for my own site at https://cycling.paluchowski.com.
+For the time being it's very underdeveloped, because the blog that runs it has very litle content.
+With time, as the blog grows so will this theme, with more features.

 ## Installation